BBC Radio 1 Big Weekend line-up

 There is no age restriction for Radio 1’s Big Weekend however those aged 15 and under will need to be accompanied by an adult aged 18 or over at all times.
 If you are under 18, please ensure you have permission from your parent and guardian to attend.
 Those aged 2 and under do not require a ticket, but must be in the care of an adult aged 18 or over.

-Anyone living in close proximity to Sefton Park or operating a business in close proximity and wanting to attend the event will need to follow the standard ticket purchase process – full ticketing information will be shared by the BBC in March.
+Anyone living in close proximity to Sefton Park or operating a business in close proximity and wanting to attend the event will need to follow the standard ticket purchase process.

 Enquires relating to food traders should be directed to info@djcatering.co.uk